 The ZAS sees the realization of gender equality as a central guiding principle of its organizational and personnel development and as a task for the Institute's management.
 The ZAS Equal Opportunities Commissioner develops ideas in line with international conventions on equal opportunities in order to implement the goals of equal opportunities with the employees at the ZAS - new measures and regulations are to be discussed and initiated together.
 In addition, the Equal Opportunities Commissioner advises in cases of discrimination and - if desired - intervenes mediatively in conflicts.

 Equal Opportunity Commissioner:

-The ombudsperson who is elected by ZAS employees investigates matters of dispute and accusations of scientific misconduct based on the institution’s internal guidelines.
-If the institute ombudsperson decides that the accusations require further investigation, the case is passed to the central ombudsperson of the Leibniz Association.
+The Ombudsperson who is elected by ZAS employees investigates matters of dispute and accusations of scientific misconduct based on the institution’s internal guidelines.
+If the institute Ombudsperson decides that the accusations require further investigation, the case is passed to the central Ombudsperson of the Leibniz Association.

-Ombudsperson of the ZAS:
+Ombudspersons of the ZAS:

-The external data protection officer ensures compliance with the relevant laws and regulations and familiarizes employees at the GWZ who are entrusted with personal data and personal-related data with data protection regulations.
+The external Data Protection Officer ensures compliance with the relevant laws and regulations and familiarizes employees at the GWZ who are entrusted with personal data and personal-related data with data protection regulations.

 Data Protection Officer of the GWZ: